wunderwuzzi23/blog/content/posts/2023/ChatGPT-Chat-with-Code-Plugin-Take-Down.md

 ## Previous Demo Exploit Payload

-Since the "Chat with Code" plugin is removed, here is the demo payload used in the [previous blog post](/blog/posts/2023/chatgpt-plugin-vulns-chat-with-code/) which **made private Github repos public!**
+Since the "Chat with Code" plugin is removed now, here is the POC payload used in the [previous blog post](/blog/posts/2023/chatgpt-plugin-vulns-chat-with-code/) which highlighted this problem with the plugin and **made private Github repos public!**

 This is the Indirect Prompt Injection proof-of-concept payload from back then: